stephkp/repo-test/README.md

 README.md

-This is a master test
+This is a develop test